 - Releasing Jaw Tension – When the jaw muscles are tight, it contracts your breathing meaning more effort is required to breathe during sleep.
 Arch your tongue against the roof of the mouth when resting.
 Keep the mouth closed and slide your tongue towards the back.
 When your tongue is in this position, open the mouth slowly as far as it can go until the tongue can no longer rest against the roof of the mouth.
 Repeat these two times a day for five minutes.

 - Soft Palates – The palate is a term for the roof of the mouth.
 There are two exercises to this.
 The first exercise consists of the required breathing techniques.
 Breathe deeply through the nose at a slow pace.
 Close the mouth and exhale the air out through the lips.
 Do this for five seconds at a time and repeat ten times.
 The second exercise consists of stretching of the palate.
 Open your mouth wide and voice out “ah” at the back of the throat.
 Do this for 20 seconds.
 After, close the mouth and repeat after five seconds for a maximum ten times.

 Click here to learn more about the causes and symptoms of sleep apnea and how the dentist will help you stop it

 Regular exercise of your jaw and mouth muscles are known to be positive healers for those who suffer from sleep apnea.
-Alongside CPAP therapy, take advantage of these helpful exercises.
+Alongside CPAP therapy, take advantage of these helpful exercises to stop sleep apnea and snoring.
 The dentist is always ready and willing to help you whether its for treatment or for further recommendations.

 Do you suffer from sleep apnea and require further support to reduce it?
 Kooringal Dental in Wagga Wagga is well equipped to ensure you get a comfortable and relaxing nights sleep.
 Contact us now and seek support from one of our specialists.